pressbooks/pressbooks/CONTRIBUTING.md

 Provide more context by answering these questions:

 * **Can you reproduce the problem with [all other plugins deactivated](http://codex.wordpress.org/Multisite_Network_Administration#Plugins)?**
+* Are you experiencing this issue with one of our built-in root or book themes, or with your own custom root or book theme?
 * **Did the problem start happening recently** (e.g. after updating to a new version of Pressbooks) or was this always a problem?
 * If the problem started happening recently, **can you reproduce the problem in an older version of Pressbooks?** What's the most recent version in which the problem doesn't happen?
 You can download older versions of Pressbooks on [the plugin page](https://wordpress.org/plugins/pressbooks/developers/).
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.